Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   # Setting the Default in GNOME
   gsettings set org.gnome.desktop.default-applications.terminal exec 'wezterm'
   ```
-- (OPTIONAL) Using Fresh Text Editor CLI as the Default Text Editor
+- (OPTIONAL/RECOMMENDED) Using Fresh Text Editor CLI as the Default Text Editor.
+If we don't do this install the Gnome Text Editor Flatpak Applications for this purporse.
   ```bash
   # Create the Desktop Entry
   cat <<EOF > ~/.local/share/applications/fresh.desktop